 Home » Meet Our Team

-The Psychosocial Spiritual Care Team at Bethell Hospice is comprised of five professionals with diverse training and backgrounds.
-The community team works closely with the residential team, as appropriate, in order to ensure a continuity of care across programs.
+The Supportive Care Team at Bethell Hospice is comprised of five professionals with diverse training and backgrounds.
+The community team works closely with the residence team, as appropriate, in order to ensure a continuity of care across programs.

 Natalie Talma, MSW, RSW